SivaLutalica/terraform-beginner-bootcamp-2023/README.md

 If we want we can automatically approve by passing auto approve flag `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`
+This will destroy reasorces.

+You can also use atuo approve to skip confirmation when running this command eg. `terraform destroy --auto-aprove`

 ### Terraform Lock File

 `.terraform.lock.hcl` contains the locked versioning for the providers and modules that should be used with this project.